Using Excel and Google Sheets data in MotherDuck

-description: Load Excel and Google Sheets data into MotherDuck using the DuckDB CLI.
+> Load Excel and Google Sheets data into MotherDuck using the DuckDB CLI or HTTPS CSV export URLs.

 Key bits of data and side schedules often exist in spreadsheets like Excel and Google Sheets.
-It is nice to be able to easily add that data to your data warehouse and query it.
-This guide aims to show you how to perform this workflow using the DuckDB CLI for both [Excel](#microsoft-excel) and [Google Sheets](#google-sheets).
+It is useful to add that data to your data warehouse and query it.
+This guide shows how to perform this workflow using the DuckDB CLI for both [Excel](#microsoft-excel) and [Google Sheets](#google-sheets).

 :::tip